 ARCHEOASTRONOMIA LIGUSTICA

-THE KNOWLEDGE OF THE AEQUINOCTIAL PRECESSION BEFORE HYPPARCUS
+KNOWLEDGE OF THE AEQUINOCTIAL PRECESSION BEFORE HYPPARCUS

 1) Riassunto